 Great support from specialists

-In developing the new sleeping bags, our Sterntaler team was supported by Tina Rapp – a family nurse and baby expert – someone who, through her work with families, knows exactly from practice what needs to be improved.
-With her expertise, she was a great help to us in redesigning our sleeping bag concept.
-Additionally, we sent initial models to parents and hospitals to incorporate all their wishes through their feedback, making our sleeping bags perfect.
+In the development of the new Sleeping Bags, our Sterntaler team was supported by Tina Rapp – a family nurse and baby expert – someone who, through her work with families, knows exactly from practical experience what needs to be improved.
+With her expertise, she was a great help to us in the redesign of our Sleeping Bag concept.
+Additionally, we sent initial models to parents and hospitals to incorporate all their feedback and wishes, making our Sleeping Bags perfect.
 You can find more information about our collaboration in the magazine article.

 The Meaning of the TOG Value

-The TOG value continues to play an important role in the new sleeping bags.
+The TOG value continues to play an important role in the new Sleeping Bags.
 TOG is the unit of measurement for the thermal resistance of textiles.
-The higher this value, the warmer the sleeping bag.
-The TOG value and the room temperature should be matched to the child’s sense of warmth and not be based solely on the season.
+The higher this value, the warmer the Sleeping Bag.
+The TOG value and room temperature should be matched to the child’s sense of warmth and not solely based on the season.

-Whether the child is cold or sweating can best be checked at the nape of the neck.
-Accordingly, lighter or warmer clothing should be chosen under the sleeping bag.
-If the child is wearing both an inner and outer sleeping bag, both TOG values must be added together to get the final value.
+You can best check whether the child is cold or sweating at the neck.
+Accordingly, lighter or warmer Clothing Line should be chosen under the Sleeping Bag.
+If the child is wearing both an inner and outer Sleeping Bag, both TOG values must be added to get the final value.

-Overall, the new Sterntaler sleeping bags are an ideal solution to lay your little one down to sleep safely and snugly – and to give you as parents a comforting feeling.
+Overall, the new Sterntaler Sleeping Bags are an optimal solution to put your little one to sleep safely and comfortably – and to give you as parents a reassuring feeling.